 Mr Gay acknowledges that ‘tobacco is such a breathtakingly serious cause of death and disease,’ but what does he say next?
 He delivers a panegyric on Ms Jakes whose accomplishments, we are told, include her vulgar explanation to the regulators of e-cigarettes that the purpose of the activities of NNA is ‘to stop you f*****g it all up.’

-These words were delivered in a speech at The E-Cigarette Summit held by the Royal Society, no less, in November 2017, which we shall now examine in a little more detail.
+These words were delivered in a speech at the E-Cigarette Summit held by the Royal Society, no less, in November 2017, which we shall now examine in a little more detail.

 The speech provides the answer to the question of why Ms Jakes is so passionate about her favourite way of continuing in the thrall of nicotine addiction, or one might better say, why she is in a panic over the prospect of it being regulated out of existence.